wso2-attic/choreo-docs/perfanalyzer/concept.md

-# Performance Analyzer : How do we do it?
+# Performance Analyzer : How it works

 This tool performs intelligent estimations of the performance of service based applications based on historical data.